 Complaints should be made in a timely manner, unless there are circumstances where this is not possible.
 For any limitations for certain complaints, refer to the operational procedures.
-All relevant evidence should be provided at the time the complaint is lodged.
+All relevant evidence should be provided by the complainant at the time the complaint is lodged.